-Low voltage lighting systems used latching relays to control lights.
-The relays were controlled with 24V through low voltage wiring.
+Low voltage lighting systems use latching relays to control lights.
+The relays are controlled with 24V through low voltage wiring.
 My house was wired with telephone 4 conductors cables.

 The technology was developed by GE in the 1970's and did not catch up but at the time it was advertised as a modern system and a number of houses were built with it.
 Mine is one of them.

 The system was generally reliable, considering its age but anything eventually fails.
 The relays and the power supply have been replaced a few times and the relays are becoming very expensive.

 Here is a link to a company that is still selling replacement parts and a block diagram of the original system (one light and switch shown):